-- 8.21.
-Board meetings will ordinarily be held in public unless the information to be discussed: - (a) cannot be discussed in public without risk of breaching a duty of confidence (usually because the information to be discussed was supplied in confidence or is subject to a court order prohibiting its disclosure); and/or - (b) is exempt from disclosure under Schedule 12A of the Local Government Act 1972, the Freedom of Information Act 2000, the Data Protection Act 1998,

-- the Human Rights Act 1998 or any other legislation relating to the prevention of disclosure of information. - 8.22.
-If all (or, by decision, part) of any Board meeting is held with the exclusion of the press and public, reasons for the need for such exclusion will be given by reference to any or all of the relevant circumstances set out in (a) and/or (b) above. - 8.23.
-Agendas, supporting papers and minutes of previous meetings will be available on the websites of the Council and partner agencies one week before each meeting.
+- 7.1 Board meetings will ordinarily be held in public unless the information to be discussed: (a) cannot be discussed in public without risk of breaching a duty of confidence that the Authority is under (usually because the information to be discussed was supplied in confidence or is subject to a court order prohibiting its disclosure); and/or, - (b) is exempt from disclosure under Schedule 12A of the Local Government Act 1972, the Freedom of Information Act 2000, the Data Protection Act 1998, the Human Rights Act 1998 or any other legislation relating to the prevention of disclosure of information.
+If all (or by decision, part) of any Board meeting is held with the exclusion of the press and public, reasons for the need for such exclusion will be given by reference to any, or all, of the relevant circumstances set out in paragraph 8.28 (a) and/or (b) above.